disk91/WioHeliumMonitor/README.md

 See the setup process above.

 ## Coming soon
-- report the information over LoRa (using the network redundancy when the LAN is not available)
-- store configuration in an external flash
+- store WiFi configuration in an external flash for seamless upgrade

 ## Requirements
 The project uses a WIO Terminal you need to make some specific stuffs: